AdvancedComputationalDesign-SDU/ACD25-Portfolio-Kongslev/A4/README.md

 **Parameters Changed**: `n_agents=80`, `vision_r=4.0`, `sep=2.0`, `freq_x/y=1.0`, `height=22`

 **Description**: With a low agent count and minimal separation force, the surface geometry dominates the movement.
-Because the agents don't compete for space, they naturally gravitate toward the large valleys of the waves.
-This results in a open structure.
+Because the agents don't compete for space, This results in a more open Panelization .

 ![Variation A](images/output_1.jpg)
 ![Variation A](images/output_1.1.jpg)